ESL Debate Topic: Racial Discrimination

 Utilizing visual aids such as charts, graphs, or infographics can enhance comprehension by illustrating statistical data on racial discrimination, presenting historical timelines of significant events related to this issue, and highlighting societal disparities for a more comprehensive understanding.

-See also ESL Debate Topic: Youth Voting Age
+See also ESL Debate Topic: Universal Childcare

 ESL Debate Questions